jennomics/WorkflowPaper/figures/Screen Shot 2014-06-02 at 2.37.39 PM1/caption.md

-This is GOLD's (Genome OnLine Database) search page.
+Figure 9-This is GOLD's (Genome OnLine Database) search page.
 Enter the name of the organism you are interested in under project name.